Name of Australia How Did Australia Get Its Name?

 Claudius Ptolemy first used the name Terra Australis

-The name Australia is from the Latin word australis, which means ‘southern’.
-The term was first used in the second century to refer to an imaginary landmass called Terra Australis Incognito–the Unknown Southern Land - which Europeans believed existed at the bottom of the world.
-In 1606, the Portuguese explorer Pedro Fernandes de Queirós used the name Australia del Espiritu Santo to describe an island in Vanuatu, thinking he had discovered the undiscovered southern continent.
-It was only in 1803 that the British explorer Matthew Flinders suggested the name “Australia” for the vast continent he had just mapped and circumnavigated, which was convinced that this was indeed the fabled southern continent.
-In 1824, the British Admiralty agreed with Flinders’ proposal and officially named the continent Australia.
+The name Australia comes from the Latin word australis, which means ‘southern’.
+It was first used in the 2nd century to refer to an imaginary landmass called Terra Australis Incognito–the Unknown Southern Land, which Europeans believed existed at the bottom of the world.
+In 1606, the Portuguese explorer Pedro Fernandes de Queirós used the name Australia del Espiritu Santo to describe an island in Vanuatu, thinking he had discovered the lost southern continent.
+It was only in 1803 that the British explorer Matthew Flinders suggested the name “Australia” for the vast continent he had just mapped and circumnavigated.
+In 1824, the British Admiralty agreed with Flinders, and officially named the continent Australia.

 Ancient map of Australia